| Home/ | www.icosaedro.it | ![]() |

 Final suggestions

 Modularization is a method to organize large programs in smaller parts, i.e. the modules.
-Every module has a well defined interface toward client modules that specify how "services" provided by this module are made available.
-Moreover, every module has an implementation part that hides the code and any other private detail clients modules should not care of.
+Every module has a well defined interface toward client modules that specifies how "services" provided by this module are made available.
+Moreover, every module has an implementation part that hides the code and any other private implementation detail the clients modules should not care of.

 Modularization has several benefits, especially on large and complex programs: